steemit/condenser/docs/CONFIGURATION.md

-All POST routes cap the request body at 64KB (`lib/api/body-limit.ts`): oversized bodies are rejected with `413` based on `Content-Length` when present, and by reading the stream for chunked requests where the header is absent or lying. `POST /api/auth/check-authority` is exempt from both wrappers (the endpoint is scheduled for removal).
+All POST routes cap the request body at 64KB (`lib/api/body-limit.ts`): oversized bodies are rejected with `413` based on `Content-Length` when present, and by reading the stream for chunked requests where the header is absent or lying.
+The one exception is `POST /api/steem/broadcast`, capped at 256KB — a maximal legitimate post (65280-byte body client-side, 65536 on-chain) inflates to ~67KB of HTTP body after the JSON envelope, escaping and signature, which a 64KB cap would reject. `POST /api/auth/check-authority` is exempt from rate limiting only (the endpoint is scheduled for removal);
+its body is still capped.

 ### Session TTLs